Data Centers in Wellington

 Wellington offers one of the cleanest power profiles in the region, making it a reliable choice for organizations with strict sustainability mandates.

-Average Cost Of Power: Industrial electricity: NZD $0.14/kWh – as of December 2025.
+Average Cost Of Power: Industrial electricity: NZD $0.14/kWh as of January 2026.
 The generation mix is approximately 82% renewable, relying heavily on hydro, geothermal, and wind energy.
 This pricing and green profile provide long-term operational stability and insulation from global fossil fuel price swings.

-Power Grid Reliability: The local grid is purpose-built for the capital's needs, featuring redundant paths and multi-substation support for the primary data center corridors.
+Power Grid Reliability: The local grid is purpose-built for the capitalβs needs, featuring redundant paths and multi-substation support for the primary data center corridors.
 Reliability is consistent, meeting the standards expected of a national political and financial center.

 Market Access, Business & Tax Climate